 “A Psychiatrist is the God of our Age”: Contemporary American Fiction and the Postmodern Critique of Psychiatry

-My Thesis written at Villanova explores how David Foster Wallace’s fiction pushed beyond postmodernism to establish something more sincere and earnest, in order to reclaim a vital relationship between author and reader, as well as the the reader and her community.
-I employ such theorists as Derrida, Levinas, and Derek Attridge to describe Wallace’s innovation, often called post-postmodernism (or “Gfhrytytu,” in his words) as one that prioritizes intersubjectivity between readers and writers, making relation and communication, instead of cultural critique or metafictional play, the primary aesthetic force.
+This Thesis written to complete Villanova University’s M.A. requirement explores how David Foster Wallace’s fiction pushed beyond postmodernism to establish something more sincere and earnest, in order to reclaim a vital relationship between author and reader, as well as the the reader and her community.
+I employ such theorists as Derrida, Levinas, and Derek Attridge to describe Wallace’s innovation, often called post-postmodernism as one that prioritizes intersubjectivity between readers and writers, making relation and communication, instead of cultural critique or metafictional play, the primary aesthetic force.
 I also explore how Wallace attempts to circumvent the postmodern commodification of art by composing works that function, as best they can within a marketplace, as “gifts,” drawing on gift theorists such as Mauss, Hyde, Bataille, and Derrida (again).
 In both ways, I conclude that the “new way of writing” that Wallace proposed and accomplished rests on a firm conviction that literature should operate as an ongoing conversation and dialogue between writer and reader, reader and community, reader and self.

 My most recent project, derived from my dissertation research, combines digital media studies and the medical humanities.
 While researching the chapter on The Corrections I noticed a correlation between 1) the rise of SSRI’s and related psychotropics following the FDA’s approval of Prozac in 1987 and; 2) an exponential increase of memoirs of mental illness and/or trauma published in the 90s and this century.
 Perhaps starting with William Styron’s Darkness Visible (1989) and Elizabeth Wurtzel’s Prozac Nation (1993), memoirs from a host of talented writers, including Lauren Slater, Kay Redfield Jameson, Marya Hornbacher, Augusten Burroughs, and Mary Karr, among others, appeared, changing the landscape of American publishing and introducing myriad cultural trends (for example, reality TV).